Joshua earned an MBA from USF and writes mostly about software and technology.

 Check out the record macro button in the bottom left-hand corner of the screen in the below illustration.
-Once this button is clicked all actions taken within the Excel program can be recorded step by step.
-The macro button will turn into a square shaped stop button which needs to be pressed to finished the recording process.
+Once this button is clicked, all actions taken within the Excel program can be recorded step by step.
+The macro button will turn into a square-shaped stop button which needs to be pressed to finish the recording process.

 Example 1: Creating a Filter Shortcut Key

-In this first example we are going to filter by discipline and then by sales greater than $5,000.
+In this first example, we are going to filter by discipline and then by sales greater than $5,000.
 After the macro recorder is activated by clicking the macro recorder button, another window appears.
 This is where the shortcut for the operation is customized.
-The macro needs a name, shortcut key, and you can optionally put a description.
-After clicking OK the macro starts recording.
+The macro needs a name, a shortcut key, and you can optionally add a description to it.
+After clicking OK, the macro starts recording.

 First, what is needed is to filter only by the pediatrician discipline.
 To find the filter options for the discipline, click on the down arrow in the discipline header.
 Uncheck “Select All”, check “Pediatrician” and then click the OK button to proceed.

 Next, click on the down arrow on the Total header to get the filter options to appear for that column.
-To only display number greater than, less than, or equal to a certain number you must find the “Number Filters” option.
-What needs to be displayed is records greater than $5,000 so “greater than" needs to be clicked.
+To only display numbers greater than, less than, or equal to a certain number, you must find the “Number Filters” option.
+What needs to be displayed is records greater than $5,000, so “greater than" needs to be clicked.